diyabc/diyabc.github.io/cli.md

 ---

-## Input data an configuration file
+## Input data and configuration file

 Please check the [documentation](/doc/) and the [toy examples](/toy_examples/) about the supported input data (SNP, Poolseq, Microsat/Sequence) and how to write the corresponding `header.txt` configuration file.